 - Keep in mind: some scholarships may require a benchmark number of units.
 If you drop this course, do you plan on making it up in a later term or taking it over summer?

-- For example, you need 60 units by the end of your sophomore year if you have the Lumberjack Scholarship.
-Ideally taking 15 units each term, will get you there, but if needed you can take more units next term or take a summer class or two.
+- Ideally taking 15 units each term will keep you eligible for your scholarship, but if you need to withdraw, you can take more units next term or take a summer class or two.